Born: July 23, 1961

 Woody's movie career took off with 1992's White Men Can't Jump, and although he seemed miscast in 1993's Indecent Proposal, the film was a major hit.
 With Oliver Stone's contoversial Natural Born Killers, Woody received high artistic praise as well as social condemnation and it allowed audiences to view him in a completely new light.

-Woody more recently reprised his role as Merritt McKinney in the 2016 sequel Now You See Me 2, followed by roles in the western drama The Duel(2016), the biopic LBJ (2016), the teen dramedy The Edge of Seventeen (2016) and the comedy Wilson with Judy Greer.
+Woody reprised his role as Merritt McKinney in the 2016 sequel Now You See Me 2, followed by roles in three more movies released in 2016: the western drama The Duel, the biopic LBJ and the teen dramedy The Edge of Seventeen (2016).
+More recently he starred in the comedy Wilson (2017) with Judy Greer, the action/adventure flick War for the Planet of the Apes (2017) with Andy Serkis as well as the family drama The Glass Castle (2017).

 In 1998, he and longtime love Laura Louie were married in a private ceremony in Costa Rica.
 Laura, formerly Woody's assistant, had worked with him for more than two years before they became romantically involved in 1990.
 Laura is currently a partner in their production company, Children at Play, and in their health food restaurant/oxygen bar in Los Angeles.
 Together they have three daughters: Deni Montana, Zoe Giordano and Makani Ravello.